 Chris: Over the past twenty-five years David, Stuart and I have been instrumental in the build of some truly incredible properties and we have had the chance to work alongside some of the most creative and inspiring professionals in the industry.
 For all of us, it feels the natural thing to do is to put this accumulated knowledge and understanding of what works into projects of our own.

 Q: What was the driver to start taking on in-house projects?

 Stuart: It is important to say that these ventures are occasional hand-picked projects which we take on when the timing and the oportunity are absolutely right.
 I think the desire to pursue this avenue is very much a reflection of our focus on the design-led build.
 Each Barr build tests us to the limit in terms of our knowledge, expertise and build management.
-On principle contractor projects we work as part of a wider collaborative team but with these ventures, every element of the build stops with us.
+On principal contractor projects we work as part of a wider collaborative team but with these ventures, every element of the build stops with us.
 Also, importantly, it puts us, as directors, into the shoes of our clients and helps us to understand the build process through their eyes.

 Q: Where do you see the Barr Builds of the future?